Poem in Your Pocket Day is an international movement that encourages people to centre poetry within their daily interactions.

 This annual initiative is organized by the Academy of American Poets, celebrated with a free downloadable PDF booklet containing contemporary American and – since the League joined forces in 2016 – Canadian poetry to share.
-Click here for 2019’s booklet.

-Poem in Your Pocket Day will take place this year on April 30, 2020.
+Poem in Your Pocket Day 2023 is Thursday, April 27.